 According to Carys the worst thing you can do during the showround is to rush the couple.
 “They are spending a lot of money on their big day and want to feel valued.
 Take the time to really talk to them and answer their questions.”

 During the showround explain the next steps and clearly communicate to them what you need them to do should they be interested in booking the venue.
 After the tour, give the couple time to wander around the venue and discuss their options in private.
 This will allow them to make a decision without feeling pressured.
+And that is how you WOW your couples and host a winning showround!

 GOING ABOVE AND BEYOND